The pencil is mightier than the sword

 Solving a problem with creativity

-Other times, students will not be given a prompt, but will be faced with a problem or question.
-When this happens, a glowing pencil will appear on the screen and students will be given a chance to solve the problem with a drawing.
+Other times, players will not be given a prompt, but will be faced with a problem or question.
+When this happens, a glowing pencil will appear on the screen and players will be given a chance to solve the problem with a drawing.
 How they proceed is up to them.
 Need to fill in a ripped page of a book?
 Draw it in!
 Need to disguise yourself in a costume?
 Draw it on your character!
 Not every problem will be solved with drawing though.
-Sometimes students will have to converse with other characters in the world and think about what items they’ve gained along the way to use them appropriately at the right times to accomplish a goal.
+Sometimes players will have to converse with other characters in the world and think about what items they’ve gained along the way to use them appropriately at the right times to accomplish a goal.
 Thinking critically and creatively can be a very fun and rewarding experience and that is what Doodles and Dialogue is all about!

 But I’m no artist, I can’t draw!